ziw224/object-detection-YOLOV8/README.md

 ## Steps to run Code

 - Clone the repository
-- Goto the cloned folder.
+- Go to the cloned folder.
 ```
 cd YOLOv7-DeepSORT-Object-Tracking
 ```